corvusdeinanis/cuddlyspaceship/content/Introduction to Life Span Development.md

 7) Middle Adulthood [[Middle Adulthood]]
 8) Late Adulthood [[Late Adulthood]]

-# Perspectives / Key issues in Lifespan Development
+# Perspectives / Key Issues in Lifespan Development

 ## [[Nature vs Nurture]]
 nature - basic growth tendencies are genetically programmed into humans - it is biological nurture - effect of the environment; social environment and biological environment

-## Continuity vs Discontinuity
+## Continuity Vs Discontinuity
 gradual, continuous process vs discrete groups or stages gradual or abrupt?

-## Activity vs Passivity
+## Activity Vs Passivity
 (involvement in their own development)

-## Specificity vs Generality
+## Specificity Vs Generality
 (is it universal or is it dependent on culture, country, community)